 In fairness, I think it’s important to acknowledge that being a pilot can take a major toll on your health in the long run.
 It’s often the most senior pilots flying the biggest planes and longest flights (since it’s all seniority based, and those are most lucrative).
 Working a 15 hour flight at the age of 65+ can’t be easy.

 That being said, I suspect we might not actually see this work out.
 There will likely be too much opposition from all sides, including pilots, unions, and even airlines.
+Airlines don’t want to be paying pilots the top of the pay scales, and unions have an incentive to keep the pilot shortage going, so that they can negotiate big contracts.

 What do you make of the prospect of the pilot retirement age being increased?